nicsuzor/wikijuris/ausip/plant_breeders_rights.markdown

 ### Grower Licences

-While the //PBR Act// gives the breeder the exclusive right to commercialise the variety, it does not stipulate how this is to be achieved.
+While the _PBR Act_ gives the breeder the exclusive right to commercialise the variety, it does not stipulate how this is to be achieved.
 It is therefore left to the owner to determine how the protected variety is used.
 Typically, this is done by way of contract (often referred to as a “Grower Agreement” or “Grower Licence”) which sets out the terms and conditions by which the variety can be used.

 Specific clauses may relate to terminating the contract, costs and terms of use, including restricting farm-saved seed (often referred to as non-propagation clauses).
 Importantly, a contract that prohibits the saving of seed (or other propagating material), overrides the exception in the PBR Act.

 ## Australian PBR Cases

-  * Unordered List Item//Sun World International Inc v Registrar, Plant Breeder’s Rights// [1997] FCA 924;
+  * Unordered List Item_Sun World International Inc v Registrar, Plant Breeder’s Rights_ [1997] FCA 924;
-  * //Grain Pool of WA v The Commonwealth// [2000] HCA 14;
+  * _Grain Pool of WA v The Commonwealth_ [2000] HCA 14;
-  * //Cultivaust Pty Ltd v Grain Pool Pty Ltd// [2005] FCAFC 223;
+  * _Cultivaust Pty Ltd v Grain Pool Pty Ltd_ [2005] FCAFC 223;
-  * //Fleming’s Nurseries Pty Ltd v Sicliano// [2006] FCA 757;
+  * _Fleming’s Nurseries Pty Ltd v Sicliano_ [2006] FCA 757;
-  * //Fleming’s Nurseries Pty Ltd v Hannaford// [2008] FCA 591;
+  * _Fleming’s Nurseries Pty Ltd v Hannaford_ [2008] FCA 591;
-  * //Elders Rural Services Australia Limited v Registrar of Plant Breeder’s Rights// [2012] FCAFC 14;
+  * _Elders Rural Services Australia Limited v Registrar of Plant Breeder’s Rights_ [2012] FCAFC 14;
-  * //Buchanan Turf Supplies Pty Ltd v Registrar of Trade Marks// [2015] FCA 756.
+  * _Buchanan Turf Supplies Pty Ltd v Registrar of Trade Marks_ [2015] FCA 756.